HHK-ETH/findings-sheet/README.md

 - DelegateCall to selfDestruct/unexpected code
 - DelegateCall returns true if target does not exist
 - Many OpenZeppelin upgradeable contracts need to be initialized in the importing contract's constructor.
+- Solady create3 deploys 2 contracts, msg.sender during deployment is the middle man contract and not the initial caller of the deploy3 function

 ### Ownership